Nonverbal communication: Posture

-Posture is a nonverbal cue that is associated with positioning and that these two are used as sources of information about individual's characteristics, attitudes, and feelings about themselves and other people.
+Posture is a nonverbal cue that is associated with positioning.
+Posture and positioning are sources of information about individual's characteristics, attitudes, and feelings about themselves and other people.
 There are many different types of body positioning to portray certain postures, including slouching, towering, legs spread, jaw thrust, shoulders forward, and arm crossing.
-The posture or bodily stance exhibited by individuals communicates a variety of messages whether good or bad.
+The posture or bodily stance an individual exhibits communicates a variety of messages.
 A study, for instance, identified around 200 postures that are related to maladjustment and withholding of information.

 Posture can be used to determine a participant's degree of attention or involvement, the difference in status between communicators, and the level of fondness a person has for the other communicator, depending on body "openness".
 It can also be effectively used as a way for an individual to convey a desire to increase, limit, or avoid interaction with another person.
 Studies investigating the impact of posture on interpersonal relationships suggest that mirror-image congruent postures, where one person's left side is parallel to the other person's right side, leads to favorable perception of communicators and positive speech; a person who displays a forward lean or decreases a backward lean also signifies positive sentiment during communication.

-Posture can be situation-relative, that is, people will change their posture depending on the situation they are in.
+People will change their posture relative to the situation they are in.
 This can be demonstrated in the case of relaxed posture when an individual is within a nonthreatening situation and the way one's body tightens or become rigid when under stress.